oucem/stormpath-sdk-java/docs/source/forwarded-request.rst

 object or collection encountered in a graph.

-For the purposes of the forwarded account header, the account associated with the request is always the 'root' of the object graph - its properties and reachable objects/collections may be also be serialized by specifying a parallel graph of conversion rules.
+For the purposes of the forwarded account header, the account associated with the request is always the 'root' of the object graph - its properties and reachable objects/collections may also be serialized by specifying a parallel graph of conversion rules.
 The account object graph will be traversed according to your rules, and the resulting output will be a single JSON document that has the same graph structure as your specified conversion graph.

+So what are the conversion rules?

+Before explaining each possible option in detail, let's see what the default configuration looks like and we'll explain what it means.
+Or if you prefer, you can read about :ref:`all the available configuration options <object graph conversion>` first, and then come back here to see them in context.

-So what does conversion configuration look like?
-Without jumping too far ahead, here is the default Account conversion configuration, specified as the ``stormpath.zuul.account.header.value`` block.
+Here is the default Account conversion configuration, specified as the ``stormpath.zuul.account.header.value`` block.
 This is the default configuration in effect if you don't specify any conversion information yourself:

 .. code-block:: yaml